bhirsch42/blog/content/post/fake-arc.md

 I'm really just writing this post to say, that drop was sick and you missed out.
 EDM is an arms race of sickest drops, and Porter still managed to do something big and surprising and beautiful and blinding and evocative.[^1] It was the biggest moment of the night, and it was in the *middle* of his show, which isn't how concerts are supposed to work.
 Concerts put that at the end.
 But he's not going for "concert", he's going for story.

+EDIT 3/24/2020: They took down the video :(.
+Guess you'll *really* never know, now.
+Also, coronavirus is a bummer.
 <hr>
 <h2 id="feeling-like-a-scene">Feeling like a scene</h2>